Robert D. Francis

 Bob’s research interests include U.S. poverty and inequality, work and occupations, the working class, social policy, and rural communities.
 His latest solo-authored work appears in Socius, Teaching Sociology, and the Socio-Historical Examination of Religion and Ministry.
 He also has recent co-authored pieces in the Journal of Economic Perspectives and the Journal of Family Theory and Review.
 He co-authored a chapter in the edited volume, Faith and Race in American Political Life.

-Before coming to Johns Hopkins, Bob spent seven years doing advocacy in Washington, DC for several national faith-based organizations.
+Before attending Johns Hopkins, Bob spent seven years doing advocacy in Washington, DC for several national faith-based organizations.
 He also spent many years in Chicago, where he worked as a junior high and high school teacher, case manager, and server of Chicago-style pizza.

 Bob holds a B.A. in Sociology and Theological Studies from Wheaton College (IL) and an M.A. in Social Science from the University of Chicago.
 Bob is a compulsive list maker, a proud resident of Steeler Nation, and an (occasionally) avid runner.